Rana Shamim Ahmed Khan: Political career

 He was re-elected to the Provincial Assembly of the Punjab as a candidate for PML-N for PP-124 (Sialkot-IV) in by-polls held in June 2008.
 He received 24,994 votes.

-He was elected to the National Assembly of Pakistan as a candidate for PML-N for Constituency NA-112 (Sialkot-III) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate for PML-N for Constituency NA-112 (Sialkot-III) in the 2013 Pakistani general election.
 He received 129,571 votes and defeated Salman Saif Cheema, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-76 (Sialkot-V) in 2018 Pakistani general election.
-He received 133,664 votes and defeated Mohammad Aslam Ghuman, a candidate of PTI.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-76 (Sialkot-V) in the 2018 Pakistani general election.
+He received 133,664 votes and defeated Muhammad Aslam Ghumman, a candidate of PTI.

+Personal life

+Shamim's son Rana Abdul Sattar has also served as a member of the Punjab provincial assembly.